 There are two types of abrasion: impingement and sliding.
 Slide abrasion is when a hard material, such as ceramic or metal, rubs against a softer surface.
 Impingement abrasion occurs when particles strike the surface and cause erosion.

 Polyurethanes with low friction and high tear strength are suitable for sliding resistance.
 Polyurethanes that have good resilience can be used for impingement abrasion.
 Polyurethanes that are resilient can be elastic, allowing the forces of impacting particles to be distributed onto the surface.

-The suitable composition of the polyurethane rubber can provide abrasion resistance.
+The suitable composition of polyurethane rubber can provide abrasion resistance.
 Polyesters are the most resistant to tear and abrasion among all polyol compounds used in making polyurethane.

 Tear strength refers to the rubber lining’s ability to resist applying tensile force that tends to tear the material and spread the tears throughout the material.

 Polyurethanes are resistant to abrasion and have excellent resilience, and they also have good impact strength.
-Rollers’ polyurethane linings can elastically stretch to absorb impact energy and return to their original form.
+Rollers’ polyurethane linings can stretch to absorb impact energy and return to their original form.

 Because of its flexibility, polyurethane is very resistant to fatigue.
 Polyurethane can flexibly deform in cyclic conditions and not fail to do so.
 It is suitable for high-speed applications like printing and milling.

 Low heat dissipation is a problem for polyurethanes with significantly thicker linings in these environments.
 The material can be weakened by high heat, which can accelerate creep.